zng-ui/zng/zng-view/README.md

 ## Cargo Features

-The `zng-view` crate provides 3 feature flags, 2 enabled by default.
+This crate provides 3 feature flags, 2 enabled by default.

 #### ipc
 Enables pre-build and init as view-process.

 If this is enabled all communication with the view is serialized/deserialized, even in same-process mode.

-Feature enabled by default.